healthbadge/episimmer/README.md

 From the most simple decisions (Which days to be online or offline) to more complex strategies (What restrictions should I put on library use?, How many times should I test?, Whom do I test?)
 Episimmer is the tool for the job.

+Episimmer is an agent-based epidemic simulator which allows you to model any kind of disease spreading environment.
+With the help of simple text files, you can have your agents and the interaction network setup in no time.
+Here are some example of the environments you can create.

+Episimmer also allows easy creation of compartmental disease models.
+You can be as creative as you like, for example, you can set up a disease model as large as this

+Or you could even model a fancy Zombie Apocalypse disease model like this

 ## Installation

 ### Prerequisites